lsst/analysis_tools/doc/lsst.analysis.tools/getting-started.rst

 they allow us to only read in the columns we need from large tables.

 Each plot and/or metric is its own class, each one has a prep, process and produce section.
-The prep section applies things like flag cuts and signal to noise cuts to the data.
+The prep section manipulates input data, for example by performing flag cuts and signal to noise cuts.
 The process section builds the data required for the plot/metric, for example if the plot is of a magnitude difference against a magnitude then the actions defined in the process section will identify which flux column needs to be read in and turned into a magnitude.